nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 1 each for patients, vaccinations and appointments
 * `ResultDisplay` - responsible for displaying messages to the user.

 The classes mentioned above are only initialized when `fillInnerParts()` method of `MainWindow` is called.
 The object diagram below show the state after `fillInnerParts()` has been called.
+Generics have been omitted for clarity.

 ![State of MainWindow](images/UiObjectDiagram.png)